Car Survival-Items Needed In Your Vehicle

 Our cars are stopped with the engines off and turned on only to warm or cool us a bit depending on the weather.
 This is another reason I always have to have my gas tank at a very minimum of half full.

-Have you been stuck on the highway with icy roads or snow packed ones?
+Have you been stuck on the highway with icy roads or snow-packed ones?
 It sure seems like we have had some brutal weather the last few years.
 Please be safe while driving.

 Car Survival Kits

-I have a 2009 Honda CRV that these fit in really tight and secure in the back of the car.
+I have a 2009 Honda CRV that these fit in really tight and securely in the back of the car.
 I felt I had to put a RED American Red Cross type symbol so people looking in the back of my car realize I do not have DeWalt tools in that center unit.
 I bought Husky brand bags for each side and filled them with everything I could possibly fit in them.

 With the First Aid Kit in the center, I can grab it quickly when I need to provide supplies to those who may be hurt.
-I used to have one small ammo can with first aid supplies, and I realized it was way to small for my liking.
+I used to have one small ammo can with first aid supplies, and I realized it was way too small for my liking.

 Car Survival